 Based on the user’s description, the calculator uses estimated market rates to project the costs of requisite physical hardware.
 The calculator also adds a cost for maintaining the physical hardware to compute the total estimated hardware costs.
 It includes the cost of all hardware utilized by the system of the user as per their use.

 If the user specifies Windows as an operating system for their environment, then the calculator provides an estimate of the Windows licensing costs based on the number of cores required by the user’s environment.
-All the softwares and application are comes under this category and cost of their use is calculates as per their use by the user.
-These softwares sometimes available to use into weekly, monthly, or yearly packages for the convenience of user otherwise its become complex to manage many softwares at per day use.
+All the software and application come under this category and the cost of their use is calculated as per their use by the user.
+This software is sometimes available to use in weekly, monthly, or yearly packages for the convenience of the user otherwise it will become complex to manage software for everyday use.

 Networking hardware and software costs are estimated to be a fixed percentage of the on-premises hardware and software costs.
 The calculator also adds a service provider cost based on the outbound bandwidth requirements specified by the user.
-The costs of network used by the system comes under this category.
+The costs of the network used by the system come under this category.
 It is calculated as per the bandwidth used by the system of the user.
-It provides number of benefits which are:
+It provides several benefits which are: